huggingface/accelerate/README.md

 ## Why should I use 🤗 Accelerate?

 You should use 🤗 Accelerate when you want to easily run your training scripts in a distributed environment without having to renounce full control over your training loop.
-This is not a high-level framework above PyTorch, just a thin wrapper so you don't have to learn a new library, In fact the whole API of 🤗 Accelerate is in one class, the `Accelerator` object.
+This is not a high-level framework above PyTorch, just a thin wrapper so you don't have to learn a new library.
+In fact, the whole API of 🤗 Accelerate is in one class, the `Accelerator` object.

 ## Why shouldn't I use 🤗 Accelerate?